canal-ourcq-villette-credit-hugo-dominguez-le-bonb

 Friday, May 9

-We’re meeting star chefs and young culinary talents at Taste of Paris
+We’re going to meet star chefs and young culinary talents at Taste of Paris

-Attention food lovers, connoisseurs on the hunt for the finest feasts in the capital, and gourmets with discerning palates… Taste of Paris is back to tantalize our taste buds for its 10th edition, this time beneath the Grand Palais.
-From May 8 to 11, the most delightful festival in the capital promises an explosive experience, featuring pop-ups, producer markets, cooking classes, masterclasses, and meetings with renowned chefs… In short, a chance to enjoy four wonderfully delicious days!
+Attention food lovers, discerning palates on the hunt for the best feasts in the capital, and gourmets with a refined taste… Taste of Paris is back to tickle our taste buds for its 10th edition, this time under the nave of the Grand Palais.
+From May 8 to 11, the most delicious festival in the capital promises to deliver an explosive experience, featuring pop-ups, producer markets, cooking classes, masterclasses, and encounters with renowned chefs… In short, there's plenty to enjoy over four days of culinary madness!

 Taste of Paris